4d5452/linux_env/README.md

 # linux_env

-Xresources - copy into your home directory prefixed with a '.'\n
+Xresources - copy into your home directory prefixed with a '.'<br />
     * cp ./Xresources ~/.Xresources

-bashrc - copy into your home directory prefixed with a '.'\n
+bashrc - copy into your home directory prefixed with a '.'<br />
     * cp ./bashrc ~/.bashrc

-vimrc - copy into your home directory prefixed with a '.'\n
+vimrc - copy into your home directory prefixed with a '.'<br />
     * cp ./vimrc ~/.vimrc